Amendments confirmed 5 February 2019

 14.1 The quorum at any Ngā Kaiwhakahau meeting shall be no less than four members, of which one must be an officer.

-14.2 The quorum at a general meeting for Te Rōpū Whakahau shall be thirty members who are present and entitled to vote.
+14.2 The quorum at an Annual General Meeting for Te Rōpū Whakahau shall be twenty members who are present and entitled to vote.

 15.1 Amendments to the constitution require approval by a majority of at least 2/3 of the membership present at the Annual General Meeting.